Medical Malpractice Lawyer Serving Greer

 • Description: When a healthcare provider fails to diagnose a condition correctly or in a timely manner, leading to improper or delayed treatment.

-• Impact: Can result in progression of the disease, worsening of the patient’s condition, and loss of the opportunity for early treatment.
+• Impact: This can result in the progression of the disease, worsening of the patient’s condition, and loss of the opportunity for early treatment.

 • Surgical Errors